Vinayak-100ni/Q-A-Devops/Docker/README.md

 Reproducibility – Same setup can be shared with teammates and run in any environment.

 Scalability – You can scale services (e.g., docker-compose up --scale backend=3) without extra complexity.

+##     Describe the Docker networking modes and how containers communicate with each other.
+Docker provides different networking modes to control how containers communicate with each other and the outside world.

+1. Bridge (default)

+Containers get a private IP on a virtual bridge network.

+Containers on the same bridge can talk to each other using their container name as DNS.

+To expose a service externally, we use port mapping (-p 8080:80).
+✅ Most commonly used for standalone applications.

+2. Host

+The container shares the host machine’s network stack.

+No port mapping is required — container services are directly accessible on host IP/ports.
+✅ Useful for performance-critical apps or when you need direct host networking.

+3. None

+The container is isolated from all networks.

+Only loopback (localhost) works inside the container.
+✅ Used for security or when you want full custom networking.

+4. Overlay (in Swarm/Kubernetes setups)

+Creates a network that spans across multiple Docker hosts.

+Allows containers running on different nodes to communicate securely.
+✅ Used in distributed applications and microservices.

+5. Macvlan

+Assigns a unique MAC address to the container, making it appear as a physical device on the local network.

+Containers can get IPs from the same subnet as the host.
+✅ Useful when containers need to look like physical devices in a network.

+How containers communicate with each other:

+Within same bridge network: They communicate directly via container name (thanks to Docker’s DNS).

+Across different networks: You need to connect the container to the same user-defined network.

+External communication: Expose ports using -p or --publish flag.